Skip to main content

 Building upon the foundational concepts of hormones, enzymes, and receptors, we can now examine the specific genetic variations, or polymorphisms, that clinical science has identified as significant modulators of hormone therapy outcomes.
 These are not rare mutations causing overt disease.

 They are common, subtle differences in the genetic code that create a spectrum of responses to the same therapeutic intervention.
-Understanding these variations allows us to move from a reactive approach of managing to a proactive strategy of anticipating and mitigating them.
+Understanding these variations allows us to move from a reactive approach of managing side effects to a proactive strategy of anticipating and mitigating them.

 How Do Genetic Variations Influence Receptor Sensitivity?